Chincode123/Gymnasiearbete-Dronare/README.md

 ##### Data Collection

-The `Controller` application includes functionality for collecting flight data during the drone's operation.
+The `Control Panel` application includes functionality for collecting flight data during the drone's operation.
 This data is periodically gathered and saved in a structured format for analysis.
 The data includes information such as time, acceleration, velocity, angular velocity, rotation, power, joystick position, FPS, and motor powers.

 Once data collection stops, the collected data is saved as a `JSON` file with a timestamped filename in the `FlightData` folder.